gwilku/jscan-docs/general/getting_started.rst

 				ACC position is not enough.

-				You *can* connect to your vehicle with engine running but **don't** make any adaptations unless they are explixitly design for it.
+				You *can* connect to your vehicle with engine running but **don't** make any Adaptations unless they are explixitly designed for it.
+It's fine to use Trail View, read Live Data, etc.

 3. To connect with the vehicle via a Bluetooth adapter:
 	- on Android: pair the BT adapter with the phone, according to the adapter's manual
-	- on iOS: only OBD MX+ adapter needs pairing with the phone.
+	- on iOS: only OBD Link MX+ adapter needs pairing with the phone.
 If you use any other adapter, skip this step

 4. Open JScan app
 5. Select your vehicle